Level 2 Dog Groomer Apprenticeship

-This one year programme is designed for dog groomers that are working in a range of environments from departments within large retail pet stores/ garden centres through to independent salons.
-They will work for day care providers, rescue centres and kennels.
+This one-year programme is designed for dog groomers who are working in a range of environments – from departments within large retail pet stores and garden centres through to independent salons.
+They will also work for day care providers, rescue centres and kennels.

 Course Summary